Bounds on Lorentz invariance violation from muon fluctuations at the Pierre Auger Observatory: Lorentz invariance violation framework

 where $\eta$ is the dimensionless constant coefficient to be constrained.

 The LIV hadronic sector is investigated through the expected cosmic-ray flux at Earth, compared to the measured energy spectrum and mass composition.
-Negative values of $\eta$ do not imply significant changes in the propagation of UHECRs~\cite{Boncioli:2015cqa,Boncioli:2017nec}; in~\cite{PierreAuger:2021tog}, positive values of $\eta$ are explored setting upper limits for different orders of violation, achieved through the flux suppression observed at the highest energies: $\eta_{\pi}^{(1)}<2.4\cdot10^{-10}$ and $\eta_{\pi}^{(2)}<0.3$, at 5$\sigma$ C.L\footnote{The reported values are for $\eta_{\pi}$, which can be computed from $\eta_{\mathrm{p}}$ (the LIV parameter for the proton) as $\eta_{\pi}\approx 2\eta_{\mathrm{p}}$ in the approximation given in~\cite{Scully:2008jp}.
-The relation between $\eta_{\mathrm{p}}$ and the corresponding parameter for other nuclei can be derived by the superposition model as done in~\cite{PierreAuger:2021tog}.}.
-The second order LIV parameter in the hadronic sector is also investigated in previous works, such as~\cite{Maccione:2009ju} with similar conclusions as in~\cite{PierreAuger:2021tog} although with assumptions on the UHECR mass composition\footnote{For a collection of results on LIV studies, see~\cite{Addazi:2021xuf}.}.
+Negative values of $\eta$ do not imply significant changes in the propagation of UHECRs~\cite{Boncioli:2015cqa,Boncioli:2017nec}; in~\cite{PierreAuger:2021tog}, positive values of $\eta$ are explored setting upper limits for different orders of violation, achieved through the flux suppression observed at the highest energies: $\eta_{\pi}^{(1)}<2.4\cdot10^{-10}$ and $\eta_{\pi}^{(2)}<0.3$, at 5$\sigma$ C.L~\cite{footnote3}.
+The second order LIV parameter in the hadronic sector is also investigated in previous works, such as~\cite{Maccione:2009ju} with similar conclusions as in~\cite{PierreAuger:2021tog} although with assumptions on the UHECR mass composition~\cite{footnote4}.
+Interpreting the right-hand side of the Eq.~\ref{eq.2} as an energy dependent mass: